gtraceyauto/edge-galen-testing/README.md

-# Galen Layout Testing for Widgets #
+# Galen Layout Testing for Edge #

-This repo contains a set of tests for Widgets using the [Galen Framework](http://galenframework.com/) and Node.js.
+This repo contains a set of tests for Edge using the [Galen Framework](http://galenframework.com/) and Node.js.
 They will test whether a Widget's layout conforms to a given spec sheet and produces highly readable and specific HTML reports.
 Additionally the tests can be configured to run across various browser-OS-version combinations (defaults to Chrome), either locally or via the [Browserstack](http://www.browserstack.com) remote testing service.

 ### Prerequisites ###
 * [Node.js](https://nodejs.org/en/)